gitbrent/PptxGenJS/docs/usage-saving.md

 Several methods are available when generating a presentation.

 - All methods return a Promise
-- Working examples are available under [/demos](https://github.com/gitbrent/PptxGenJS/tree/master/demos)
+- Working examples are available under [/PptxGenJS/demos](https://github.com/gitbrent/PptxGenJS/tree/master/demos)

-## Write File
+## Saving as a File (writeFile)

-Export the presentation as a regular flat file.
-Browser-based apps will prompt the user to download the file and push a PowerPoint Presentation MIME-type pptx file.
-Node.js apps will use `fs` to save the file to the local file system.
+Save the presentation as a PowerPoint .pptx file.

+- In browser-based apps, this triggers a download using the correct pptx MIME-type.
+- In Node.js, it saves to disk via the native fs module.

 ### Write File Props (`WriteFileProps`)